aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/drawing-text-and-fonts/_index.md

 - Start by creating a `Bitmap` object.
 - Initialize a new `Graphics` object using the created bitmap object.
 - Utilize the `TextRenderingHint` property of the `Graphics` object to specify the desired hinting mode.
-- Finally, employ the `DrawText` method to draw text with the specified hinting mode.
+- Finally, employ the `drawText()` method to draw text with the specified hinting mode.

 By following these steps, you can precisely control the text hinting mode to achieve optimal text rendering using Aspose.Drawing for Java.

 Text hinting mode can be specified using the API.
 The following Java code shows how to set the grid fitting mode.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-Hinting-Hinting.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-TextFonts-Hinting-Hinting.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/TextFonts/Hinting_out.png" alt="Text hinting" />